 1. Supply And Demand

 This sends us a clear message.
-While Apple is certainly determined to sell iPads, they are more than ready to compensate for a lack of production by reducing their focus on concocting iPads whenever the iPhone is at stake.
+While Apple is certainly determined to sell iPads, they are more than ready to compensate for the lack of production by reducing their focus on concocting iPads whenever the iPhone is at stake.

 So, with a greater focus on ensuring that connectivity is not lost no matter what and that signal strength is maintained so that calls can be made even when it seems unlikely.
-Therefore, Apple’s focus on always implementing the latest and greatest when it comes to 3G, 4G and now 5G leads to an escalating cost.
+Therefore, Apple’s focus on always implementing the latest and greatest when it comes to 3G, 4G, and now 5G leads to an escalating cost.

-Plus, supporting all those cellular bands and having multiple antennas leads to hefty licensing fees which also drive up the cost of the iPhone.
+Plus, supporting all those cellular bands and having multiple antennas leads to hefty licensing fees, which also drive up the cost of the iPhone.

-3. Miniaturization Costs Money!
+3. Miniaturization Costs Money

 Picture this – you are tasked with building a house in an extremely large area with set criteria.
 Now, you are tasked with doing the exact same structure but in an area quite a few times smaller.